UIC-CS484/assignment-2---final-project-repository-team-27/README.md

 ## Implementation

+I have used a library called react-sparklines for the charting requirement.
+I'm still working on the sessions part, it still does not work as of now.
+However, all the other features work very well.
 If the username/password is incorrect, right now it is printed in the logs.
 In a future update, I will print it on the screen.